AizaRashid/decoder-only-transformer/README.md

 - Add KV-caching to `generate.py` so decoding doesn't recompute attention over the whole prefix at every step.
-- Try ablating heads/layers on the current dataset to see how much capacity 12 facts actually need — a cheap way to build intuition about capacity vs. task complexity before touching anything bigger.
+- Try ablating heads/layers on the current dataset to see how much capacity 12 facts actually need, a cheap way to build intuition about capacity vs. task complexity before touching anything bigger.

 ---

-*Built while preparing for [ARENA](https://www.arena.education/) — this project was about developing a working, hands-on understanding of transformer internals (attention, masking, position encoding) rather than treating them as a library import.*